pennylane-hq/jean_test_front/README.md

 Feel free to use pre-installed dependencies or add new ones if you have a legitimate use of them.

-However, we want you to:

-- Rely on Bootstrap as UI library & [`react-bootstrap`](https://react-bootstrap.github.io/)
-- NOT rely on state management librairies (eg. `redux`)

 Please take the time to identify advanced features that could be useful for an invoice editor & write down tech improvements/ideas you could work on.

 For each feature/tech improvement, we want to understand: